-- Layer the vegetables - place the prepared vegetables into the fermentation vessel(s).
-It's nice to use glass for this since it's a pretty ferment to see through the glass.
+- Layer the vegetables - place the prepared vegetables, including the garlic and peppercorns, into the fermentation vessel(s).
+It's nice to use glass for this since it's truly beautiful to view through the glass.
+This is your chance to get artistic with the layering of the ingredients if you like.
 For this recipe, I used a 1/2 gallon Mason Jar.
 If you want to double the recipe, use two jars or combine into a fermentation crock.
 Although I often use a 1 gallon jar for many of my ferments, this giardiniera puts off a little more scent during the fermentation process so best to use a fermentation vessel that has some sort of airlock to keep the scent at bay.

-- Add salt water - you can pour enough water in to reach to the top of the veggies.
-No need to fully submerge as the vegetables will begin to release some of their own water during the fermentation process and the water will eventually more than amply cover the veggies.
+- Add salt water - Pour enough water in to reach to the top of the veggies.
+No need to fully submerge as the vegetables will begin to release some of their own liquid during the fermentation process and the water will eventually more than amply cover the veggies.

 - Wait impatiently! for a few weeks while the fermentation takes place and enjoy.